danielinux/llkdd/README.md

 make
 ```

+and the corresponding device driver will be compiled.

-See more infos at the project [wiki page](https://github.com/rafaelnp/llkdd/wiki)
+See more infos at the project [wiki page](https://github.com/rafaelnp/llkdd/wiki).